 Read Top Table interview - February 2012

-Since writing this biography Fiona's successes have included winning gold with the England Women's team in the 2016 European Championships, silver at the Venice Cup in Bali in 2013 and at the European Championships in 2014, and bronze in the 2015 Venice Cup in Chennai.
+Since writing this biography Fiona's successes have included winning gold with the England Women's team in the 2016 European Championships, silver at the Venice Cup in Bali in 2013, and in Lyon in 2017, and at the European Championships in 2014, and bronze in the 2015 Venice Cup in Chennai.
 She also won the Gold Coast Open Teams in Australia in 2014.

 Playing with Helen Erichsen she was part of the England team which finished second in the 2016 Lady Milne, and won the event in 2017.
 They also won the 2016 Great Northern Swiss Pairs.